inmanturbo/clr-code-rpm-sh/README.md

 ### A collection of simple bash scripts tied together with make, very easy to run.

-## Includes script for adding it to swupd's "whitelist".
+## Includes script for adding it to swupd's picky diagnose and repair "whitelist" using swupd [config](https://github.com/clearlinux/swupd-client/blob/master/docs/swupd.1.rst#files).

 ## How to use
 Install dependencies